• Skip to primary navigation

 How to make this Banana Berry Protein Smoothie

-First add the water to your blender, then the frozen banana and frozen berries.
+Step 1: Add the water to your blender, then the frozen banana and frozen berries.
 This will help the frozen ingredients blend as easily as possible.

-Then add the other ingredients and blend until smooth.
+Step 2: Add the other ingredients and blend until smooth.

 a healthy smoothie made with berries and bananas in a tall glass garnished with a blackberry